-Himalayan being a natural mineral water has to be bottled at source, hence its one & only plant is situated at Dhaula Kuan, Paonta Sahib, Himachal Pradesh at foothills of the Shivalik mountain ranges of the Himalayas in India.
+Since Himalayan Water is a natural mineral water, it must be bottled at the source.
+The one and only bottling plant is located at Dhaula Kuan, Paonta Sahib, Himachal Pradesh in the foothills of the Shivalik Mountain Range, part of the Himalayan Mountains.

 Yes, Himalayan Water is safe for consumption.
 It spends 20 years traveling through the mountain’s layers of sand, silt, and rocks before it rests in the aquifer and is bottled from there.
 This natural filtration of the 20 year journey thorough the mountain ensures the quality of Himalayan Water .
 The water is also tested by an FDA approved laboratory to ensure it is safe for human consumption.

 While this doesn’t usually occur, since Himalayan Water is a sourced mineral water it naturally contains alkaline salts.
 Sometimes those salts solidify and show up in the bottom of you bottle.
 Don’t worry though; your water is still completely safe to enjoy.

 Himalayan Water has a pH that ranges from 7.1 to 7.7, which means it is almost neutral or mildly alkaline.